retanar/flutter-todos/README.md

-A collection of practice Todo apps with different architectures
+A collection of practice Todo apps on Flutter with different architectures.

 Order:
 1. [mvp_todo](mvp_todo)